 The new EU Directive on security of network and information systems (or NIS Directive) brings new obligations to operators of essential services and digital service providers.
 They must implement appropriate security measures and report serious cyber security incident within 72 hours.
 The NIS Directive is the GDPR of critical infrastructure: maximum fines for a major breach can reach several hundred thousand Euro and up to £17M in the UK.

-The NIS Directive is an opportunity for businesses to adapt their security and minimise the risks caused by a cyber attack on the society.
+The NIS Directive is an opportunity to formalise existing security practices and improve your security practice to minimise the risks caused by a cyber attack.

-Cetome helps you identify your security requirements to comply with the NIS Directive
+Cetome accompanies you to comply with the NIS Directive!

-We work with operators of essential services, infrastructure owners and solution vendors to ensure their security complies with the NIS Directive.
+We work with Operators of Essential Services and Digital Service Providers to ensure their security complies with the NIS Directive.